paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-009-leave.md

 In subsection (b), the words “Except as provided in subsection (a) of this section” are inserted for clarity.
 The words “the part of his absence that is more than the number of days’ leave authorized by that section” are substituted for the words “such absence”.

 #### Amendments
+2024—Subsec. (b).
+Pub.
+L. 118–159 inserted at end “Nothing in this subsection may be construed to deprive a member, detailed or assigned by the Secretary concerned as a full-time student at a civilian institution to pursue a program of education that is substantially the same as a program of education offered to civilians, of pay or allowances to which such member is entitled.”

 2022—Subsec. (b).
 Pub.
 L. 117–263 substituted “section 701(g)” for “section 701(h)”.

 2021—Subsec. (a).
 Pub.
 L. 116–283, § 925(g)(3)(B)(i), (ii), substituted “the Secretary’s designated representative” for “his designated representative” and substituted “the member” for “he” wherever appearing.